kumahq/kuma-website/docs/docs/0.3.1/README.md

 <img src="/images/docs/0.2.0/diagram-05.jpg" alt="" style=" padding-top: 20px; padding-bottom: 10px;"/>
 </center>

-Unlike other control planes, Kuma natively runs across any platform, and it's not limited in scope (i.e., Kubernetes only).
-Kuma works on both existing brownfield applications (those apps that deliver business value today), as well as new and modern greenfield applications that will be the future of our journey.
+Unlike other control planes, Kuma natively runs across every platform - Kubernetes, VMs and Bare Metal - and it's not limited in scope (like many other control planes that only work on Kubernetes only).
+Kuma can run on both existing brownfield applications (that are most likely running on VMs), as well as new and modern greenfield applications that may be running on containers and Kubernetes.

 Unlike other control planes, Kuma is easy to use.
 Anybody - from any team - can implement Kuma in [three simple steps](/install/0.3.1) across both traditional monolithic applications and modern microservices.